stjohnd777/BigInteger/utils/README.md

-# Need Sanity on C++ functionality
+# Need Sanity on C++ containers such as vector, extra

-# This extension is in response to programming in mor productive languages
+# This extension is in response to programming in more productive languages
 # such as java, javascript, and python.

 Methods